Introduction to Renal Diagnostics

 - Aldosterone release that causes salt (NaCl) and water retention.

-The contrary happens when urinary filtrate sodium levels are increased or fluid level is high causing reduce prostaglandin release and minimal activation of the renin angiotensin aldosterone system, thus, reduced glomerular filtration rate and reduced blood flow into the glomerulus.
+The contrary happens when urinary filtrate sodium levels are increased or fluid level is high causing a reduced prostaglandin release and minimal activation of the renin angiotensin aldosterone system; thus, reduced glomerular filtration rate and reduced blood flow into the glomerulus.